1. Feature Overview

 - Click Save when you’re done.

-After configuring a task type, you can create a task from the Lead Details page.
+After configuring a task type, you can create a task from the Lead Details page, on the lead as well as on an opportunity.
 For more information, see How to Create a Task.

 You can also create a task of a different type by clicking theicon –